Cambridge Archaeology: Tips & Questions for Interview

 My interviews both had two tutors who took turns interviewing me.
 At first I was welcomed into the call with brief introductions, before moving onto more general questions, such as a discussion about my EPQ topic, and the work experience I had previously done in an excavation site.

 I was then asked more specific Archaeological questions.
+These are very different to archaeologist interview questions for a job.
 For me, this involved analysing an artefact and an image of an excavation site, before having a more broad discussion (“what makes an artefact more important than another?”, “how do we decide which sites we should excavate in” etc).
 At the end, there was a chance to ask my own questions and learn about the interviewer’s backgrounds.

 Oxbridge tutor